30 Days Before the Big Move: Checklist

 Review details of move with the moving company

 I always reach out, via email, to confirm pack date, load date, addresses, unloading time, and all other moving details.
 They are like, “Oh, it’s that Lisa girl again.”
 But I would rather be obnoxious and on top of things than silent and missing details.
 I also want them to know that I am on top of everything.
 Therefore, they know I have high expectations for superb service.

 Create a moving schedule

 After verifying details with the moving company.
 Make a plan for the actual moving days.
-When do you need to be moved out of current home?
+When do you need to be moved out of your current home?
 What time do you need to be at the airport to catch your flight in time?
 What day are you picking up the rental car?
 When it comes to the actual tasks during moving day, it is beneficial to have a timed schedule so your day(s) will go as smoothly as possible.
-Use THIS calendar to keep track of specific dates
+Use the calendar in this Relocation Planner to keep track of specific dates

 Return borrowed items

 Take things back to their original owner, i.e., library books.
 Don’t let things get packed up before you return them.

 Get things back that you have loaned out